yyqxdlg/riskLens/README.md

 RiskLens uses publicly available data from the CDC’s National Health and Nutrition Examination Survey (NHANES).

 Data source:
 https://wwwn.cdc.gov/nchs/nhanes/default.aspx

 Multiple NHANES survey-cycle files were downloaded, cleaned, merged, and transformed into the fields used in the interface.
-This project is an educational visualization and not a medical diagnosis system.
+Thresholds shown in the system were adapted from public-health references and class discussion for educational visualization purposes.

+The website is based on processed public data rather than live medical records.

 ## Task Abstraction